samarium-lang/Samarium/README.md

 `command` can be one or more statements separated by semicolons as usual.
 Note that the last statement of `command` will be printed if it does not end in a semicolon.

+There is also a VSCode syntax highlighting extension for Samarium, which can be found [here](https://github.com/samarium-lang/vscode-samarium).

 # Credits